 |What is the Human Services program?

-The Human Service Program is part of the Department of Psychology and Sociology.
-It is for students seeking licensure as Licensed Chemical Dependency Counselors (LCDCs), and those who want practical preparation for a career in the human services field.
+The Human Services Program is part of the Department Public Policy and Service.
+The Human Services program is for students seeking licensure as Licensed Chemical Dependency Counselors (LCDCs), and those who want practical preparation for a career in the human services field.
 The LCDC is the only mental health counseling license in Texas that requires an associates degree.

 Courses are designed to meet licensing requirements for the LCDC, as well as provide a strong foundation for other careers in mental health.
 Courses cover how to work directly with clients in human service prevention and treatment settings.
 This is the only academic program in San Antonio at an accredited college that meets the state's educational requirements for LCDC licensure!